Java Interview Questions & Answers

 71 What are immutable objects in Java?

 In Java, immutable objects are the ones whose state does not change after it has been created.
-Immutable objects are ideal for multi-threaded applications that allow sharing the threads while avoiding synchronisation.
+Immutable objects are ideal for multi-threaded applications that allow sharing the threads while avoiding synchronization.
 Immutable objects are preferred for building simple, sound and reliable code to match with an effective strategy.

 72. What do you mean by JRE (Java Runtime Environment)?